jxlarrea/ha-bt-proximity/README.md

 You can use this proximity value to setup Automations based on room presence in your home or even place multiple Raspberry Pi Zero W's around your place to triangulate your position.

+For example, you can create a room presence binary sensor based on the sensor proximity value:

+    ```
+    binary_sensor:
+      - platform: template
+        sensors:
+          xavier_office_presence:
+            friendly_name: "Xavier Bedroom Presence"
+            value_template: >-
+              {{ states('sensor.mqtt_xavier_bedroom_proximity')|int > -10 }}
+    ```

+You will have to figure out the optimal value to consider the device a present in the room.
+This will vary greatly based on the strength of your device's BT signal, room size, line of sight, etc.

 ### Acknowledgements

 Before working on this, I tried to find an already existing room presence detection solution for Home Assistant.
 I came across 2 in particular that became the inspiration to create this: